What TV channel is Italy vs France on?

 Everything you need to know as the World Cup hosts begin their Six Nations campaign

-France look to kick of a historic year for Les Bleus ahead of the World Cup when they travel to face Italy in the Six Nations opener.
+France look to kick off a historic year for Les Bleus ahead of the World Cup when they travel to face Italy in the Six Nations opener.

 The French side was visited by former federation president Bernard Laporte before the game.